programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 offering several image formats for download, the Internet Archive makes available plain-text versions that have been created by means of Optical Character Recognition (OCR) software.
-OCR of old texts is often imperfect, but what it produces is useful in ways images can’t be; it can be searched, copied, and edited as text.
+OCR of old texts is often imperfect, but what it produces is useful in ways images can't be; it can be searched, copied, and edited as text.

 Switch to the [Full Text][] view.
 We will start from this base, ignoring the last part of the previous report.
-Copy the text from “STATISTICAL REPORTS…” to the end into a new LibreOffice document.
+Copy the text from "STATISTICAL REPORTS…" to the end into a new LibreOffice document.
 When working with material you care about, be sure to save a copy somewhere separately from your working copy, so that you can get back to your original if something goes wrong.